giannistbs/Portfolio/README.md

 ## About

-This portfolio showcases the work and expertise of **Ioannis Tampakis**, a Software Engineer with experience in European R&D projects, full-stack application development, database management, and software architecture.
+This portfolio showcases my work as a Software Engineer with experience in European R&D projects, full-stack application development, database management, and software architecture.

 Currently working at **Netcompany** in Athens, and pursuing a Bachelor's degree in Management Science and Technology at Athens University of Economics and Business.